mohammedterryjack/quran/README.md

 - ✅ display arabic verse
 - ✅ search verse of quran against sefaria
 - tags to show features and reasons why verses are linked
-- create features for each sentence so that longer verses can be searched more easily

 ### Deployment (python3 - flask, heroku)
 - ✅ setup a basic flask